Shimura data and corners: topology

 \begin{Proof} We may clearly suppose that the connected algebraic group in question is reductive.
 Now apply \cite[Sect.~4.3]{BT}. \end{Proof}

-\begin{Prop} Let $R$ be a parabolic sub-group of $P$, and $Q \subset R$ a maximal proper parabolic of $R$ (\emph{i.e.}, a parabolic containing $Q$ and contained in $R$ is equal either to $Q$ or to $R$).
+\begin{Prop} Let $R$ be a parabolic subgroup of $P$, and $Q \subset R$ a maximal proper parabolic of $R$ (\emph{i.e.}, a parabolic containing $Q$ and contained in $R$ is equal either to $Q$ or to $R$).
 Then the open immersion

 is contractible. \end{Prop}